DiscreteMaths/DM04-Functions/Julia in Imaging - Siobhan Ryan.md

 </code></pre>

 ***
 The result is a data matrix where each row is an image instance and each column is the value for a specific pixel in the image.
-Each column is also interpreted as a feature.
+Each column is also interpreted as a feature. ed into a string type by default.
+We take the first element of the string (the actual character) and convert it to an integer number.

-These steps can be combined into a single function allowing us to easily repeat the process for other images.
-Note that we can access the string representation of a variable with syntax *"$(var)"* or *"$var"*.

-<pre><code>
-typeData could be either "train" or "test. labelsInfo should contain the IDs of each image to be read The images in the trainResized and testResized data files are 20x20 pixels, so imageSize is set to 400. path should be set to the location of the data files.

-function read_data(typeData, labelsInfo, imageSize, path)
- #Intialize x matrix
- x = zeros(size(labelsInfo, 1), imageSize)

- for (index, idImage) in enumerate(labelsInfo["ID"])
-  #Read image file
-  nameFile = "$(path)/$(typeData)Resized/$(idImage).Bmp"
-  img = imread(nameFile)

-  #Convert img to float values
-  temp = float32sc(img)

-  #Convert color images to gray images
-  #by taking the average of the color scales.
-  if ndims(temp) == 3
-   temp = mean(temp.data, 1)
-  end

-  #Transform image matrix to a vector and store
-  #it in data matrix
-  x[index, :] = reshape(temp, 1, imageSize)
- end
- return x
-end

-</pre></code>

-Training and test matrices can now be loaded using function read_data().
-Information about the labels can be read using the *readtable()* function :

-<pre><code>
-imageSize = 400 # 20 x 20 pixel

-Set location of data files, folders path = ...

-Read information about training data , IDs. labelsInfoTrain = readtable("$(path)/trainLabels.csv")

-Read training matrix
-xTrain = read_data("train", labelsInfoTrain, imageSize, path)

-Read information about test data ( IDs ). labelsInfoTest = readtable("$(path)/sampleSubmission.csv")

-Read test matrix
-xTest = read_data("test", labelsInfoTest, imageSize, path)
-</pre></code>

 ***
 ###How  Julia compares to matlab for image compression